 No provision of this Proclamation, or any rule or regulation hereunder, shall be construed as authorizing any private right of action to enforce any requirement of this Proclamation, or of any rule or regulation.
-Unless the Governor, Director of HIEMA, or their designee issues an express order to a non-judicial public officer, no provision of this Proclamation, or any rule or regulation hereunder, shall be construed as imposing any ministerial duty upon any non-judicial public officer and shall not bind the officer to any specific course of action or planning in response to the pandemic or interfere with the officer's authority to utilize his or her discretion.
+Unless the Governor, Director of HIEMA, or their designee issues an express order to a non- judicial public officer, no provision of this Proclamation, or any rule or regulation hereunder, shall be construed as imposing any ministerial duty upon any non-judicial public officer and shall not bind the officer to any specific course of action or planning in response to the pandemic or interfere with the officer's authority to utilize his or her discretion.

-FURTHER DECLARE that this Proclamation supersedes all prior

-proclamations issued by me related to the COVID-19 emergency, and that the disaster emergency relief period shall continue through January 28, 2022, unless terminated or superseded by a separate proclamation, whichever shall occur first.
+I FURTHER DECLARE that except for the Emergency Proclamation Related to Grand Jury Impaneling executed on January 3, 2022, this Proclamation supersedes all prior proclamations issued by me related to the COVID-19 emergency, and that the disaster emergency relief period shall continue through March 25, 2022, unless terminated or superseded by a separate proclamation, whichever shall occur first.

-Done at the State Capitol, this 29th day of November 2021.
+Done at the State Capitol, this 26th day of January 2022.